Freelance Contract

 Agreement

-This Freelancer Contract ("Agreement") is made and entered into on [Date], by and between:
+This Freelance Contract Agreement (the "Agreement") is entered into and made effective as of , by and between:

 Participants